 At the end of every quarter, as well as releasing final figures for the latest month, ONS revises the figures from the previous two months.
-This is done because some mortgage lenders, which account for 1 to 2 per cent of all records, provide their data on a quarterly rather than monthly basis.
+This is done because some mortgage lenders, which account for 1 to 2% of all records, provide their data on a quarterly rather than monthly basis.
 Additionally, data will be revised for the previous month if more than 1,000 additional cases are received in a subsequent month.

 Other revisions to historical data (other than those currently due for revision) will be made only if the revision is substantial.

 In all cases, the revised figures are labeled with a 'R' and the reason for the revision explained under the 'New this month' section of the background notes.

 Since October 2005 the ONS HPI (formerly the DCLG HPI) has been based on a sample of mortgage completions data from the Regulated Mortgage Survey (RMS) as collected by the Council of Mortgage Lenders (CML).